mixmastamyk/yamlweb/readme.rst

         height: 50em
         # nums of 3,6 chars will be converted to hex:
         color: {fgcolor}
-        # bg is shortcut for background, bgcolor is a variable defined above:
+        # bg is shortcut for background, bgcolor is a var defined above:
         bg: {bgcolor}
         border: 1px solid 888   # same here
         border-radius: .5em